12 of the Best Second Hand Bookshops in London

 Ahoy there!
 This quirky treasure trove deserves to be bookmarked.
 You may not expect to find your favourite book floating on Regent’s Canal, but this London book barge is exactly where those in the know head to find theirs.

-Word on the Water, a bookstore on a barge, is truly a book-lover’s paradise.
-Every nook and cranny of this 100-year-old Dutch barge is stacked with neat rows of new books and used classics, cult, contemporary fiction and a large range of children’s books.
+Word on the Water, a book shop on a barge, is truly a bibliophile’s paradise.
+Every nook and cranny of this 100-year-old Dutch barge is stacked with neat rows of new books and used books; classics, cult, contemporary fiction and a large range of children’s books.
 Follow the Regent’s Canal towpath from York Way and you’ll spot it (Kings Cross is the nearest train or tube station).
-It’s open 12-7pm daily (except Christmas Day).
+Its opening hours are 12-7pm daily (except Christmas Day).
 Find it at York Way, Granary Square, King’s Cross, N1C 4AA.

 3. John Sandoe, Chelsea